Lead Piranha

 How to Evaluate Whether Your Firm Is Ready for This

 Before you invest in any system, you need an honest assessment of where you stand.
 Ask yourself these five questions.
-For firms serious about AI lead generation for law firms, this step is non-negotiable.

 Do you know your current cost per signed client across every marketing channel?
 Most firms we talk to cannot answer this with precision, which means money is leaking and you cannot see where.